 Find deals and warranties

 Buying PC parts online can help you save money for other hardware and software.
-If you’re not in a rush, it’s worth waiting for seasonal deals like Cyber Monday, Black Friday, and so on.
+If you’re not in a rush, it’s worth waiting for seasonal deals like Cyber Monday, Black Friday, etc.

 Also, find out which companies offer warranties to prevent unwanted stresses or buying a lemon without getting a replacement or your money back.